BEAUTÉS DU MONDE ___ CARTIER

 SOUND DESIGN Antoine Bertin

-The second video concentrates on a drop of water and its journey.
+The second video focuses on a drop of water and its journey.
 The aerial waltz of a little droplet is being followed and continues to form a dance with a multitude of other drops, before culminating in the formation of a diamond necklace shape.

 The final video focuses on a fictional flower that hides a precious secret.
-As night falls, it closes in on itself and morphs into a bird, shifting to the rhythm of music made from recordings of rubbing petals and birdsongs turned into musical instruments.
+As night falls, it closes in on itself and morphs into a bird, shifting to the rhythm of music made from recordings of rubbing petals and birdsongs transformed into musical instruments.

 DIGITAL FRESCO ___ DOLCE & GABBANA